 5.1 Managing Director

 JS picked out important features from his prewritten report, growth of National Programmes has been great.
 Numbers maintained form 2021 to last year which is great as 2021 numbers were high as cricket only sport that was played post lockdown.
-Growth in clubs foe 2023 which should see an increase in numbers.
+Growth in clubs for 2023 which should see an increase in numbers.

 Thanks must go to DJP on the increase in disability across the County, a new sub committee has been formed and a full disability county team is in the pipeline with the first training sessions having happened already.